Emmanuel Waine

-Emmanuel Waine (born 6 October 1996) is a Papua New Guinean professional rugby league footballer who plays as a and for Salford Red Devils in the Super League, on 1-month loan from the Bradford Bulls in the RFL Championship and Papua New Guinea at international level.
+Emmanuel Waine (born 6 October 1996) is a Papua New Guinean professional rugby league footballer who plays as a and for the Keighley Cougars in the RFL Championship on a season-long loan from Oldham in the RFL Championship.
+He plays for Papua New Guinea at international level.

 Career

 Waine made his international debut for Papua New Guinea in their 24–14 victory over Fiji in the 2022 Pacific Test.

 On 15 October 2023, Waine played in the London Broncos upset Million Pound Game victory over Toulouse Olympique.

 Bradford Bulls

 On 16 August 2024 it was reported that he had signed for Bradford Bulls in the RFL Championship on a 2-year deal.